Leadership Team

 Founder and Managing Director of The Gate 15 Company and founder and Senior Advisor to FB-ISAO and Cannabis ISAO, Andy is an Army veteran and sits on a variety of boards and committees.
 He began his career in 1998 and today, Andy oversees the Gate 15 team and projects, ensuring expert delivery of Gate 15’s threat-informed and risk-based approach to analysis, resilience, and operations.

 With two decades of experience, Mayya oversees Gate 15’s business operations, managing human resources, budgets, contracts, and ensuring efficient workflows.
 Additionally, she handles grant and proposal preparation and serves as the Executive Director of the Faith-Based Information Sharing and Analysis Organization.
 In that role, she sits on the Department of Homeland Security’s Faith-Based Security Advisory Council.
+In addition to her duties with Gate 15 and FB-ISAO, Mayya manages a team of analysts who provide operational support to the WaterISAC.
+WaterISAC is the designated information sharing and operations arm of the Water Sector Coordinating Council.

 Ben brings 20 years of experience in the public and private sector, encompassing a wide range of critical infrastructure sectors and professional disciplines.
 He has supported organizations in threat analysis, resilience and operational support, as well as marketing and partnership development.
 Ben has designed and facilitated exercises consistent with the Homeland Security Exercise and Evaluation Program (HSEEP) methodology for DHS, the ISAC and ISAO communities and with some of America’s largest companies.
 He prides himself on guiding clients to connect dots and recognize synergies that boost organizational efficiency and overall resilience.
 In addition to his duties with Gate 15, Ben serves as the Executive Director of the Cannabis Information Sharing and Analysis Organization (Cannabis ISAO), and he is an active member of the National Cannabis Industry Association’s Risk Management and Insurance Committee.